mahima1997/Driver_Prediction/README.md

 | timestamp | order_id | customer_id | driver_id | trip_distance | driver_lat | driver_long | driver_gps_accuracy | pickup_lat | pickup_long |

 Predict which driver should be assigned a cab ride order.
 Details about the rides and driver's response for 10 days is provided and predictions have to be done for the 11th day.
+Test data has 10 drivers for every order and the question is to predict if that driver should be assigned a ride.

-Trained Logistic regeression to predict which driver should be assigned a cab ride order.
+Trained Logistic regeression and Random Forest to predict which driver should be assigned a cab ride order.
 Details about the rides and driver's response for 10 days is provided and predictions have to be done for the 11th day.

 Computed temporal(day_of_week, is_busy_hour), geographical(haversine distance between pickup and drop location), driver(driver_location_cluster and customer_location_cluster trained by K Means, driver_response_time). #and other features along with rolling mean and median across days for feature engineering.